The Best Paint for Kitchen Cabinets: Everything You Need to Know!

 General Finishes Milk Paint (low VOC, self-sealing interior mineral-based paint)

-The first time I tackled painting kitchen cabinets was in 2014 whenย I painted my kitchen cabinets with NO SANDING OR PRIMING.
-Now, Iโd love to brag about it and claim it was all my decorating genius and magic touch, but Iโve got to be humble and give props to the true hero of the story: the paint and topcoat I used.
+The first time I tackled kitchen cabinet projects was in 2014, when I painted my kitchen cabinets with NO SANDING OR PRIMING.
+Now, I’d love to brag about it and claim it was all my decorating genius and magic touch, but I’ve got to be humble and give props to the true hero of the story: the high-quality paint and topcoat I used.

-My project success was all about having found the best paint for kitchen cabinets.
+My project's success was largely due to finding the best cabinet paint.
 I used General Finishes Milk Paint.
-Despite it's name, it's just a very high-quality acrylic paint with very low VOCs and it's almost odorless.
+Despite its name, it's just a very high-quality acrylic paint with very low VOCs, and it's almost odorless.
 I want to sing their praises from the rooftops, y'all!
-Theyโre amazing (and no, I am NOT on their payroll and was not paid by them for my how to paint kitchen cabinets post)!
+They're amazing (and, no, I am not on their payroll and was NOT paid by them for my ‘How to Paint Kitchen Cabinets' post).
 It was easy to use and went on like a dream.
-And the General Finishes High-Performance Top Coat was crucial as well.
+The General Finishes High-Performance Top Coat was also AMAZING!
 It comes in a variety of sheens.
-I wanted a matte finish, so I used the flat sheen, but it also comes in high-gloss, semi-gloss, and satin options.ย
+I wanted a matte finish, so I used the flat sheen; however, it is also available in high-gloss, semi-gloss, and satin options.

 Fusion Mineral Paint (100% acrylic, water-based paint with natural pigments)

-Fast forward to 2019 when I helped my friend Thea transform her dark and dated kitchen for less than $1,000.
-Since this DIY and home decor blog is my full-time job and that depends upon finding new and potentially better ways to do things, I wanted to try a different method and Thea was game!ย
+Fast forward to 2019, when I helped my friend Thea transform her dark and dated kitchen for less than $1,000.
+Since this DIY and home décor blog is my full-time job, which depends on finding new and potentially better ways to do things, I wanted to try a different method, and Thea was game!

 After lots of research, I decided to paint her cabinets with Fusion Mineral Paint.
-It is is 100% acrylic, water-based with NO added latex or vinyl.
+It is 100% acrylic, water-based, with NO added latex or vinyl.
 It also has very low VOCs and is almost odorless.

 Fusion Mineral Paint has EXCELLENT adhesion to pretty much any material, which is why you won't need to use a primer before painting (unless you have laminate cabinets).
 You can even paint laminate cabinets with it if you use Fusion Mineral Paint Ultra Grip or a shellac-based primer first.
-And it has an industrial-grade resin that gives it a water-resistant finish.
+And, it has an industrial-grade resin that gives it a water-resistant finish.
+If you're looking for ease of use, this paint is where it's at!

 EXCLUSIVE DISCOUNT

-I've never been sponsored or paid by Fusion Mineral paint, but they have generously offered my readers a 10% discount that will be automatically applied when you click and order HERE.
+I've never been sponsored or paid by Fusion Mineral Paint, but they have generously offered my readers a 10% discount, which will be automatically applied when you click and order here.

-Remember, a little bit of this paint goes a LONG way, so you don't need much (we used only 4 pints to paint our kitchen cabinets as part of our budget-friendly kitchen makeover).
+Remember, a little bit of this paint goes a LONG way, so you don't need much (we used only 4 pints to paint the wood surface of our kitchen cabinets as part of our budget-friendly kitchen makeover).

-Best of all, Fusion Mineral Paint requires minimal prep of a clean surface and possibly a light sanding by hand.
-That's all we did in Thea's kitchen and the light-sanding took no more than 30 minutes for all her cabinets, so don't let that put you off.
-Her kitchen cabinets turned out beautifully and they are still in perfect condition–no peeling or chips to be seen!
+Best of all, Fusion Mineral Paint requires minimal preparation of a clean surface and may only need a light hand-sanding.
+That's all we did in Thea's kitchen, and the light-sanding took no more than 30 minutes for all her cabinets combined, so don't let that put you off.
+Her kitchen cabinets turned out beautifully, and they are still in perfect condition–no peeling or chips to be seen!
 Look at that transformation.

 You can check out the full post on how to paint cabinets with Fusion Mineral Paint in this post.
 You can also watch the video below!

-I was so impressed with the Fusion Mineral Paint in Thea's kitchen that I decided to use it when I painted the kitchen cabinets in our new house.
+I was so impressed with the Fusion Mineral Paint in Thea's kitchen that I decided to use it when I painted the wood cabinets in our new house.
 I used the same method and am just as happy with the results!
 You can watch a short video recap of my kitchen cabinet painting here.
-And you can see the before and after of my current kitchen below.
-A little bit of this paint goes a LONG way.
-It only took 4 pints to paint my entire kitchen.
-I used the color Seaside and got full coverage (with very few spot touch-ups) with one coat.
+And, you can see the before and after of my current kitchen below.
+Remember, a little bit of this paint goes a LONG way.
+This also only took 4 pints to paint my entire kitchen.
+I used the color Seaside and got full coverage (with very few spot touch-ups) and only one coat.

-While I love and can recommend highly based on my own personal experience Fusion Mineral Paint and General Finishes Milk Paint, there are lots of other options for painting kitchen cabinets!
+While I love and highly recommend Fusion Mineral Paint and General Finishes Milk Paint based on my own personal experience, there is one other option that I would personally recommend for painting kitchen cabinets.

-So, I decided to do research on a few other kitchen makeovers out there.
+Now that I've told you about the paints that we have personally used and recommend for painting kitchen cabinets, I want to share with you other kitchen paint options that I found based on my research.
 What IS the best paint for kitchen cabinets?
-What kind of paints are used and recommended?
-Who ended up with great results?
+What KIND of paints are used and recommended?
+Who ended up with GREAT results?

-I'm not the only blogger who has successfully painted my kitchen cabinets, so let's take a look at some more successful cabinet transformations using different types of paint from others around the blogosphere.
+I'm not the only blogger who has successfully painted my kitchen cabinets, so let's take a look at some other successful cabinet transformations using different types of paint from others around the blogosphere.

 Benjamin Moore Advance Paint (premium quality, waterborne alkyd paint)

 I quickly found that MANY people have used Benjamin Moore Advance Paint with great success.
-At this point, if I ever tried another kitchen cabinet paint it would probably be this one since so many people have had success with it.
+At this point, if I were to try another kitchen cabinet paint, it would probably be this one, given its popularity.
 Let's take a look at some of the Benjamin Moore Advance Paint success stories!

 Props to Lauren at Lauren McBride Blog for recognizing she had quality cupboards that needed painting to make her dreams of white kitchen cabinetry come true!
-Lauren used Benjamin Moore Advance Satin Finish and she used a sprayer!
-After initially not being sure she loved the look, she reports once the paint dried and leveled out the brush strokes on the trim were undetectable and stunning!
+Lauren used Benjamin Moore Advance Satin Finish, and she used a sprayer!
+After initially not being sure she loved the look, she reports that once the paint dried and leveled out, the brushstrokes on the trim were undetectable and stunning!
 You can click here for Lauren's full tutorial and more details about the paint and color she used.

-Like Lauren, Laura used a sprayer for her cabinets as well.
+Like Lauren, Laura also used a sprayer for her cabinets.
 She highly recommends the particular sprayer she used to get a super smooth surface.
 You can click here to get her full tutorial and all the details on the paint and sprayer she used.
-Her finished results look great and with the subway tile and extenders on the top of the cabinetry, itโs a show-stopping transformation!
+Her finished results look great, and with the subway tile and extenders on the top of the cabinetry, it's a show-stopping transformation!

 Insl-X Cabinet Coat (acrylic satin enamel paint)

-Nina Hendrick used an acrylic satin enamelย paint (Insl-X Cabinet Coat) that I had never heard of, but I'm impressed with the results she got!
+Nina Hendrick used an acrylic satin enamel paint (Insl-X Cabinet Coat), which I had never heard of, but I'm impressed with the results she got!
 But, where Nina's process really stands out from all the other projects (including my own) is how she managed to COVER THE GRAIN!
-Gorgeous, factory-level professional results!
+Gorgeous, factory-level professional finish!
 These cabinets are stunners.

-If youโre teetering between splurging on high-end cabinets or going all-out to cover the grain in your existing cabinets, this is the tutorial to show you how!
+If you’re teetering between splurging on high-end cabinets or going all-out to cover the grain in your existing cabinets, this tutorial is here to show you how to achieve excellent results!

-The transformation from pretty awful 80โs-style laminate bathroom cabinets to absolutely beautiful dark grey is truly something to behold.
+The transformation from pretty awful 80s-style cabinets to a lovely white is truly something to behold.
 This post is serious inspiration, y'all.

 Valspar Cabinet Enamel Paint (oil-enriched enamel)